 End-of-the-semester grades are generally available after the end of the fourth working day of each enrollment period.
-Students should visit the Registrar's website (registrar.ulm.edu) to learn the website address where grades may be viewed and downloaded or to obtain the toll-free number to call and receive grade results.
+Students should visit the ARROW website (arrow.ulm.edu) to view grade results.

 ADDRESS CHANGE

 A student must provide a local and permanent address at the time of admission to the University.
 Local and permanent address changes must be reported to the Registrar's Office on the appropriate form.
 A student is responsible for the consequences of all communications sent to the address on file in the Registrar's Office (e.g., classes dropped for non-payment of tuition, denied further continuance in graduate work on grade report or transcript).